open-ephys/onix-bonsai-onix1-docs/articles/hardware/breakout/heartbeat.md

 device: heartbeat
 ---

-ONIX has a single special devce, called a heartbeat, that produces data at regular intervals and is always enabled.
+ONIX has a single special device, called a heartbeat, that produces data at regular intervals and is always enabled.
 When data is read from the hardware by software, the reading thread will block until enough data has been produced by the hardware.
-If no devices are enabled, the sofware would block forever.
+If no devices are enabled, the software would block forever.
 The heartbeat prevents this from happening since it is always enabled and always producing data.
-In practice, you can ignore the Heartbeat functionality.
-The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates how to observe the heartbeat functionality.
+In practice, you can ignore the heartbeat functionality.
+In any case, the following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates how to observe the heartbeat.

 ::: workflow
 ![/workflows/hardware/breakout/heartbeat.bonsai workflow](../../../workflows/hardware/breakout/heartbeat.bonsai)